Tony Dinning: Chester City

 In August 2007, Dinning had his contract with Stockport cancelled by mutual agreement, due to lack of first-team opportunities.
 After a month spent training with Chester City, he finally joined on 5 October 2007.
 He made his debut two days later in a 3–1 win over Shrewsbury Town and scored his first goal for the club from the penalty spot in Chester's 1–0 win at Lincoln City the following month.
-Later in the season Dinning and teammate, Paul Butler, became embroiled in a dispute with the club and manager Simon Davies, but they remained at the club into 2008–09.
+Later in the season, Dinning and teammate, Paul Butler, became embroiled in a dispute with the club and manager Simon Davies.
+He remained at the club into 2008–09.
 However, Dinning was restricted to just two appearances in the opening half of the campaign, including a sending off shortly after coming on in a 1–0 defeat at AFC Bournemouth.
 He was allowed to join Scottish Premier League side Inverness Caledonian Thistle on trial in January 2009.
-He joined Conference National outfit, Grays Athletic on loan on 24 February 2009.
+He joined Conference National club, Grays Athletic on loan on 24 February 2009.
 On 26 March 2009, Dinning joined Conference North side Gateshead on loan until the end of the season.

 Later career

 After being released by Chester in May 2009, he joined Hednesford Town in the Southern Football League Premier Division, but soon left for Conference North club Stafford Rangers after Hednesford manager Dean Edwards left the club.
 He got into a car accident in December, and was sidelined for a few weeks due to a whiplash injury he sustained.
 Captaining the side for a handful of games when Nick Wellecomme was absent, he fell out of favour by the end of the season, after missing a penalty in an "embarrassing" ten men defeat to ten-man Ilkeston.
 Dinning left the club in the summer after falling out with manager Mark Wright.

 In July 2010, he joined Midland Football Alliance club Bridgnorth Town as a player-coach, working under Lee Mills.
-Making thirteen appearances for Bridgnorth, at the end of their first season the pair quit the club, citing a wish to move on to a new challenge.
+Making 13 appearances for Bridgnorth, at the end of their first season the pair quit the club, citing a wish to move on to a new challenge.

+Later and personal life

+Dinning worked as a bathroom fitter and ran his own company, RT Bathrooms.
+He has three children: Ted, Jessie, and Billy.